bparanj/crystal/electronics/blocks/voltage-multiplier.md

 2. Apply Input Signal:
    - Set the AC source to generate a sine wave (\( 10V_{peak}, 50Hz \)).

-3. Observe Waveforms:
-   - Use the oscilloscope to monitor:
+3. Use the oscilloscope to monitor:
      - The input AC waveform.
      - The voltage across \( C_2 \) (output DC voltage).